Initial-State Dependence of Thermodynamic Dissipation for any Quantum Process: Initial-state dependence

-\emph{ Initial-state dependence.}---We can now consider how the initial state of the system affects entropy production.
+We can now consider how the initial state of the system affects entropy production.
 Varying the initial state of a system, while holding its initial environment fixed, enforces an initial product state:

 The reduced final state of the system is $\rho_\tau = \QProcess(\rho_0) = \trenv ( \rho_\tau^\text{tot} )$.
 Via Eqs.~\eqref{eq:InitProductState1} and \eqref{eq:NetUnitaryEvolution1} and Stinespring's dilation theorem, the quantum channel $\QProcess( \cdot )$ can implement any quantum operation on the system~\cite{Stin55}.